shawnyu5/dotfiles/cheatsheets/vim_cheatsheet.md

 # run vim commands from command line

-to open vim and run a vim command at the same time (ie in a script).
+To open vim and run a vim command at the same time (ie in a script).
 Run `vim +:<vim command> <file name>`

 # format text